GMAP/NPB-CPP/README.md

-# The NPB Benchmark Suite with C++ Parallel Programming Libraries for Multicores
+# The NAS Parallel Benchmarks for evaluating C++ parallel programming frameworks on shared-memory architectures

 The NPB's Fortran codes were carefully ported to **C++** and are fully compliant to the **NPB3.4.1** version ([NPB official webpage](https://www.nas.nasa.gov/publications/npb.html)).
-Our paper under review for a journal contains abundant information on how the porting was conducted and discusses the outcome performance we obtained with **NPB-CPP** on different machines (Intel Xeon, AMD Epyc and IBM Power8) and compilers (GCC and ICC).
-Results showed that we achieved similar performance with **NPB-CPP** compared to the original **NPB**. **You can use our paper, along with the official reports, as a guide to access performance using the NPB suite**.
-You can cite our [previous work](https://doi.org/10.1109/PDP2018.2018.00120) while our new paper is not published.
+Our [paper](https://doi.org/10.1016/j.future.2021.07.021) contains abundant information on how the porting was conducted and discusses the outcome performance we obtained with **NPB-CPP** on different machines (Intel Xeon, AMD Epyc, and IBM Power8) and compilers (GCC, ICC, and Clang).
+Results showed that we achieved similar performance with **NPB-CPP** compared to the original **NPB**. **You can use our paper, along with the official reports, as a guide to assess performance using the NPB suite**.

+## How to cite this work

+[[DOI]](https://doi.org/10.1016/j.future.2021.07.021) J. Löff, D. Griebler, G. Mencagli et al., **The NAS Parallel Benchmarks for evaluating C++ parallel programming frameworks on shared-memory architectures**, *Future Generation Computer Systems (FGCS)* (2021)

 *This is a repository aimed at providing parallel codes with different C++ parallel programming APIs for the NAS Parallel Benchmarks (NPB).
 You can also contribute with this project, writing issues and pull requests.*